 The list of the College required courses and their descriptions are presented in the introductory pages of the College of Business Administration section in this catalog.

-Students in Marketing and Advertising take Mass Media Essentials instead of Quantitative Methods for Business.
+Students in Marketing and Advertising take Introduction to Digital Media instead of Quantitative Methods for Business.
 They also take Principles and Practices of Public Relations instead of Business Statistics II.